dscho/pagefind-xkcd-demo/content/comics/2009-7-22-threesome.md

   I wanted us to try finding an approximate numeric solution, but noooo.
 img: https://imgs.xkcd.com/comics/threesome.png
 ---
-Woman: We had a threesome last night.
+Megan: We had a threesome last night.

-Man: How was it?
+Cueball: How was it?

-Woman: Awkward -- it was with a physicist.
+Megan: Awkward - it was with a physicist.

-Man: Why's that awkward?
+Cueball: Why's that awkward?

-Woman: They can't solve the three-body problem.
+Megan: They can't solve the three-body problem.

-Man: Ah, yes.
+Cueball: Ah, yes.